 In addition to the film’s theatrical trailer, two Previews open the disc.
 We get ads for the 2009 Star Trek feature film and for Star Trek: The Original Series Season One Blu-ray.

-Arguably the best film in the series, Star Trek II: The Wrath of Khan continues to work 27 years after its theatrical release.
+Arguably the best film in the series, Star Trek II: The Wrath of Khan continues to work almost 40 years after its theatrical release.
 The movie combines action, intelligence and drama into one compelling package that make it a winner.
-As for the Blu-ray, it provides erratic but generally good picture and audio as well as a very nice set of extras.
-This Blu-ray is a little too up and down to be a slam-dunk release, but it provides the film’s strongest home video release to date.
+As for the Blu-ray, it provides erratic picture and good audio as well as a very nice set of extras.
+I like the movie but this Blu-ray seems erratic.

-To rate this film visit the Director's Edition review of the STAR TREK II: THE WRATH OF KHAN
+To rate this film visit the DVD review of the STAR TREK II